-- Bachelor degree from an accredited institution with a degree in outdoor adventure • leadership, outdoor education, adventure education, experiential education, or outdoor recreation.
-May substitute profession/personal experience if degree is not in an appropriate field of study. - Official copy of academic transcripts and minimum undergraduate GPA of 3.0 (4.0 scale). - Three letters of recommendation that specifically evaluate academic and/or • professional skills and abilities to pursue graduate studies in the adventure programing discipline. - Personal statement (1000 words maximum) describing the nature of the student's • interest in OAEL and her or his academic and work objectives, and explaining how the MA in OAEL will help the student fulfill those interests and objectives. - Submit copies of all professional, state, national, and international certifications and • certificates, such as American Mountain Guide Association (AMGA), American Canoe Association (ACA), Professional Climbing Instructor Association (PCIA), Professional Association of Diving Instructors (PADI), Rescue 3 Int., American Institute for Avalanche Research and Education (AIARE), and Leave No Trace Master Educator (LNT), etc.. - Demonstrate adventure sports skills, leadership experience and potential for success through submission of a statement of purpose, a resume, and a logbook of appropriate experience.
+- Bachelor degree from an accredited institution with a degree in outdoor adventure leadership, outdoor education, adventure education, experiential education, outdoor recreation, or other relatable degree.
+May substitute professional/personal experience if degree is not in an appropriate field of study. - Official copy of academic transcripts and minimum undergraduate GPA of 3.0 (4.0 scale) of last 90 credits. - Three letters of recommendation that specifically evaluate academic and/or professional skills and abilities to pursue graduate studies in the adventure programing discipline. - Personal statement (1000 words maximum) describing the nature of the student's interest in OAEL, their teaching and guiding philosophy, academic and work objectives, and explain how the Master in OAEL will help the student fulfill those interests and objectives.
+This writing piece should include references in APA style and will serve as a writing sample. - Submission of copies of all professional, state, national, and international certifications and certificates, such as American Mountain Guide Association (AMGA), American Canoe Association (ACA), Professional Climbing Instructor Association (PCIA), Professional Association of Diving Instructors (PADI), Rescue 3 Int., American Institute for Avalanche Research and Education (AIARE), and Leave No Trace Master Educator (LNT), etc.. - Demonstrate adventure sports skills, leadership experience and potential for success through submission of a statement of purpose, a resume, and a logbook of appropriate experience.

+ii.
 Proposed Curriculum for Master in Outdoor Adventure & Expedition Leadership